🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 4.5 -- 10 The mountainous terrain is prone to landslides and flash flooding during the rainy season, though seismic risk is generally low.
+πŸŒͺ️ Natural Disaster Risk + 4.5 -- 10 The region is prone to landslides, flash floods, and occasional typhoons during the rainy season (May–September), especially in mountainous areas.
+While not extreme, the risk is higher than average and requires caution.

 🎭 CULTURE & ENTERTAINMENT